aclex/peli/README.md

 Why yet another JSON library, please?
 -------------------------------------

-Yes, right!
-In short, for two reasons: first class performance and modern C++ interface and use idioms.
+Oh yes, indeed… In short, for two reasons: first class performance and modern C++ interface and use idioms.
 With no need to choose only one of the two.

 What is it for?
 ---------------